TingChiaChiang/Control-the-iCubs-eyes-using-the-YARP-interface-with-Python/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+1. Install YARP and iCub from sources and compile them properly

 ```
 Give examples